Leasey.AI

 Required Information About All Lease Parties

 Comprehensive tenant identification prevents confusion and ensures proper legal service of the non-renewal notice to all responsible parties.
-Include full legal names of all adult tenants listed on the original lease agreement, as partial names or nicknames may invalidate the notice in some jurisdictions.
-When co-signers or guarantors are involved in the lease agreement, they should also receive copies of the non-renewal letter even though they don’t occupy the property.
+Include the full legal names of all adult tenants listed on the original lease agreement, as partial names or nicknames may invalidate the notice in some jurisdictions.
+When co-signers or guarantors are involved in the lease agreement, they should receive copies of the non-renewal letter even if they do not occupy the property.
 For properties with multiple tenants, address the letter to all parties using “and” rather than “or” to indicate joint responsibility.
 Some states require specific language regarding tenant rights or resources for finding alternative housing, so research local requirements before finalizing the notice.
 Proper identification of all parties helps prevent disputes about whether tenants received adequate notice and demonstrates the landlord’s good-faith effort to communicate effectively.

 How to Research Local Housing Laws for Your Property